tvv-lippu-ja-maksujarjestelma-oy/waltti-apc/README.md

 # Waltti-APC

-The automatic passenger counting (APC) pilot for Waltti.
+The automatic passenger counting (APC) system for Waltti.

 This main repository documents the high-level structure of the project, links to the other repositories of the project and contains the issues and the Kanban board.